DieMon-dev/Smart-prusy/README.md

 - Collecting next data group...

 Some tips:
-- The information LED on controller turns on for about 2 seconds when data from sensor is collecting.
+- The information LED on controller turns on for about 2 seconds while data from sensor is collecting.
 - If the network connection is not stable, controller doesn't stop its work.
 It records data locally to send it to the Firebase as soon as connection established.